lepitaxa/lepitaxa.github.io/README.md

 - 19.2.
 Every species hybrid needs to have both parent species listed, with `v2` directly following `v`.
 - 19.3.
 Parent species must be grouped and sorted AFTER all common names and synonyms, but BEFORE all references within a species hybrid.
 - 19.4.
 The naming of epithets follows Guidelines 14.2. and 14.3.
 - 19.5.
-Adding a subspecies epithet is optional and should only be done if the subspecies important for the hybridization.
+Adding a subspecies epithet is optional and should only be done if the subspecies is important for the hybridization.
 Listing a microspecies as one of the parents is acceptable.

 ---
 ### 20 - NAME_EN, NAME_DE (`e`, `e2`, `d`, `d2`)